 Greater Sage-Grouse are strong, fast fliers (up to 50 mph in level flight), but endurance is not a strong suit.
 Sustained flights rarely exceed a few miles.
 Most of their movement is on foot, typically averaging less than a mile per day.

 Greater Sage-Grouse have declined greatly from presettlement estimates as high as 16 million to as few as 200,000 today—reflecting the widespread loss, alteration, or fragmentation of the vast sagebrush steppe that they depend on.
-Since the late 1960s, numbers have declined by an average of 2.3 percent per year (reflecting a cumulative decline of 64 percent in that time), according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global population of breeding individuals at 150,000, with 94 percent in the U.S. and 6 percent in Canada.
-They rate a 15 out of 20 on the Continental Concern Score and are on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
+Between 1966 and 2014, populations declined by over 3.5% per year, resulting in a cumulative decline of 83%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 150,000, with 94% living in the U.S. and 6% in Canada.
+Greater Sage-Grouse is a U.S.-Canada Stewardship species, and a Tri-National Concern species.
+It rates a 15 out of 20 on the Continental Concern Score and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.

 Considering the species’ dependence on different areas in different seasons, the need for corridors of suitable habitat to move between those areas, and the fact that sage-grouse reproduction requires social interactions within sizeable groups, their sensitivity to habitat fragmentation is extreme.
 Research suggests that a population of sage-grouse tied to a single lek might depend on more than 75,000 acres of unbroken sage, while a dispersed population with multiple nearby leks may use 250,000 acres.